Mannuh77/cdfmkononi_site/README.md

 Constituents.zip (link to your hosted ZIP file) admin.zip (link to your hosted ZIP file)
 Step 2: Extract the ZIP Files
-Extract each ZIP file to a desired directory on your local machine using the following commands or any archive manager:
+Extract each ZIP file to a desired directory on your local machine:

 bash
 Copy code